 18 Servants, be submissive to your masters with all respect, not only to those who are good and gentle, but also to those who are unreasonable.

 The bad figs would have scoffed at Jeremiah's advice, but the good figs took heed.
 Neither Daniel or his friends ever made any attempt to plot against the king of Babylon.
-They lived to bring forth children, who then were able to return to the old land after 70 years of captivity.
+The good figs lived to bring forth children, who then were able to return to the old land after 70 years of captivity.
 Jer.
 29:10 says,

 10 For thus says the Lord, When seventy years have been completed for Babylon, I will visit you and fulfill My good word to you, to bring you back to this place.